spex-xray/spex-help/_sources/theory/fitting/egrids.rst.txt

 the energy in keV, and choose ``plot uy bin`` which gives you the bin number.
 Also issue the command ``plot ux kev`` to re-determine the min/max energies of the grid.
 This should show the binning of your response matrix/matrices as well as the extension.

+Another method to inspect the energy grid is running the ``egrid save`` command (:ref:`sec:egrid`).
+This will save the full energy grid to file.